 At present neighbourhoods such as Roslevan and Lifford are well-served in terms of local retail provision.
 However, in other neighbourhoods, particularly neighbourhoods identified for expansion, there is currently a deficit in service provision.
-This Plan aims to address this deficit through the identification of sites for the development of local shops/neighbourhood centres, thereby meeting the needs of the resident communities.
+This Plan aims to address this deficit through the identification of sites for the development of local shops/neighbourhood centres, thereby meeting the needs of the resident communities in line with the 10 minute town concept and supported by active travel measures.
 The following sites are proposed for the development of new neighbourhood centres during the lifetime of this Plan: